-The productive operation and maintenance (O&M) of the Laboratory's groundwater treatment systems removed approximately 200 pounds of solvents and 5 mCi of Strontium-90 (Sr-90) from the sole source aguifer in 2007.
-Since the operation of the first treatment system in 1996, a cumulative total of approximately 5,900 pounds of solvents and 17 mCi of Sr-90 have been cleaned-up.
-Other progress included the installation of four additional extraction wells to supplement the existing 57 wells to ensure that all cleanup objectives will be met.
-Post-cleanup monitoring of the Peconic River surface water, sediment, fish, and wetland vegetation continued with the issuance of an Annual Monitoring Report.
+The productive operation and maintenance (O&M) of the Laboratory's groundwater treatment systems removed approximately 220 pounds of solvents and 3.4 mCi of strontium-90 (Sr-90) from the sole source aquifer in 2008.
+Since the operation of the first treatment system in 1996, a cumulative total of approximately

+6,120 pounds of solvents and 20 mCi of Sr-90 have been removed from the groundwater.
+Other progress included the identification of a source of volatile organic compound groundwater contamination at the former Building 96 area.
+Evacuation and disposal of soils containing high levels of contamination is planned to ensure that groundwater cleanup objectives will be met.
+Post-cleanup monitoring of the Peconic River surface water, sediment, fish, and wetland vegetation continued and the results were reported in the Annual Peconic River Monitoring Report and are summarized in Chapter 6.
 The groundwater systems operate in accordance with the O&M manuals, while the Peconic and surface soil cleanup areas are monitored via the OU I Soils and OU V Long-Term Monitoring and Maintenance Plan.
-Institutional controls are also monitored and maintained for the cleanup areas in accordance with the RODs to help ensure the remedies remain protective.
+Institutional controls are also monitored and maintained for the cleanup areas in accordance with the RODs to help ensure the remedies remain protective of human health and the environment.
 An annual evaluation of these controls is submitted to the regulators.

-Following the resolution of public comments, a ROD was signed for the g-2 Tritium Source Area and Groundwater Plume, the Brookhaven Linac Isotope Producer (BLIP), and the Former Underground Storage Tanks area.
 Table 2-4 provides a description of each operable unit and a summary of environmental restoration actions taken.
 See Chapter 7 and SER Volume II, Groundwater Status Report, for further details.